rolkra/rolkra.github.io/_posts/2022-11-11-explore-making-of.md

 ## Go CRAN

 After a while I realized that this package could help people outside of my company too.
 I started to inform myself if I as an employee was allowed to share R code as open source.
-It was difficult to get an answer, because I was the first in this company who asked to publish an R package as open source.
+It was difficult to get an answer, because I was the first to ask this question.

-Luckily I got a “go” after a while and I started working on a CRAN package.
+Luckily I got a “go” after a while and I started working on the CRAN package.

 ### Choosing a name

 And I needed a package-name.
 I did a brainstorming and came up with:
 * deexr (de)scribe - (ex)plore (r)eport
-* eda
+* fastEDA
 * edaR
 * exploreR (which was already the name of an existing packages)
 * explore